sash236/TwitterSentimentAnalysis/README.md

 #Sentiment analysis on Twitter live stream
-This python code is used in conjunction with established Sentiment scores (in this case AFINN) to analyze sentiment based on twitter feed.
+This python code is used in conjunction with established Sentiment scores (eg. AFINN) to analyze sentiment based on twitter feed.
 Twitter stream was initially collected using Twitter API.